 Firstly you must be married to the biological parent with whom the child lives.

 Secondly you must have the signed consent of every person with Parental Responsibility for the child.
 This means that if the other parent of the child is living and has Parental Responsibility, he/she must agree to you acquiring Parental Responsibility and must co-operate in the agreement being approved by the Court.

 You must also be able to provide your marriage certificate showing you are married to the child’s parent.
 The child’s parent must provide the child’s full birth certificate, and where there is another parent with Parental Responsibility, proof that they have Parental Responsibility must be provided.
 All parties to the agreement must provide photographic evidence of identity, for example a passport or driving licence.

 It can be a contentious issue when other people are involved in the upbringing of your children.
 The idea of sharing Parental Responsibility with your former spouse or partner’s new spouse may not sit comfortably and may be viewed as an attempt to marginalise a parent in their own child’s life.

-If that parent’s agreement is not forthcoming but you and your spouse remain of the view that you having Parental Responsibility is in the child’s best interests, then you can apply to the Court to make an Order giving you Parental Responsibility.
+If that parent’s agreement is not forthcoming but you and your spouse remain of the view that you having Parental Responsibility is in the child’s best interests, then you can apply to the Court for a Court Order giving you Parental Responsibility.